Speak Now (Taylor's Version): Composition

 Speak Now (Taylor's Version) contains 22 tracks written solely by Swift, 16 of which are re-recorded versions of songs from the 2010 deluxe edition of Speak Now, save for "If This Was a Movie", which was re-recorded and released separately.
 Six tracks were denoted as "From the Vault", which Swift had written and intended to include in the original album but ultimately did not.
 Fall Out Boy features on the vault track "Electric Touch", and Hayley Williams on "Castles Crumbling".

 Swift shared via social media that re-recording Speak Now made her reminisce about it as an album that "tells a tale of growing up, flailing, flying and crashing ... and living to speak about it", influenced by her adolescence to encapsulate "brutal honesty, unfiltered diaristic confessions and wild wistfulness".
 The songs on Speak Now (Taylor's Version) reflect on Swift's transition from adolescence to adulthood; they employ autobiographical songwriting to explore the sentiments stemming from love and life, such as enchantment, heartbreak, and teenage angst.
 Some songs were inspired by Swift's celebrity.
 They altogether constitute a loose concept of unspoken things Swift wanted to deliver to the subjects of her songs.
 All re-recorded tracks retain their original lyrics, except "Better than Revenge", whose line "She's better known for the things that she does on the mattress" in the chorus was replaced with "He was a moth to the flame, she was holding the matches".

 Swift produced all tracks on Speak Now (Taylor's Version).
 The re-recorded tracks were produced with Christopher Rowe, and the vault tracks with Aaron Dessner and Jack Antonoff, who were each credited on three tracks.
-Speak Now (Taylor's Version) is a country pop, pop rock, and power pop album.
+Speak Now (Taylor's Version) is a country pop and pop rock album.
 It incorporates elements of various rock styles, such as pop-punk, emo, and alternative rock.
 In the re-recorded version, all of the original tracks are heavier compared to the original.
 Clashs Alex Berry described the album as a blend of rock, country, and pop, and Spin's Bobby Olivier attributed the rock sounds to the production elements of "rousing electric guitars, heavier drums, volatile choruses".
 In Rolling Stone, Maura Johnston said that Swift's songwriting exhibits country roots while drawing influences from the pop-rock sound popular around the time she was writing the original album; this idea was shared by Variety's Chris Willman, who described the overall sound Swift was pursuing as "the organic pop-rock band sound" that captured "the stylistic spirit of 2010".